0kenx/mcp-servers/exec/README.md

 # MCP Exec Server

-A Managed Command Processor (MCP) for executing shell commands, Python scripts, and JavaScript scripts securely.
+An MCP server for executing shell commands, Python scripts, and JavaScript scripts securely.
 This MCP provides a flexible way for LLMs to interact with the command line and execute code in various languages.

 ## Features

 - Execute arbitrary terminal commands with optional timeout
 - Execute shell, Python, and JavaScript scripts provided by the LLM
-- Capture and redirect output streams (stdout, stderr) with pipe options (>1, >2, >3)
+- Capture and redirect output streams (stdout, stderr)
 - Install tools and packages on demand
 - Auto-detect the appropriate package manager for tools
 - List all installed tools and packages
 - Configure the environment with predefined tool sets
-- **NEW**: Multi-language development environments (Rust, Go, Python, JS/TS, Solidity)
+- Multi-language development environments (Rust, Go, Python, JS/TS, Solidity)

 ## Available Tools